GeekHunter-Brasil/hello-world/testing-styleguide/README.md

   before do
     # Only allow calls to HiringManagerUpdater.create that happen with the expected set of parameters
     allow_any_instance_of(::Services::Companies::Hirings::HiringManagerUpdater).to receive(:update).with(manager_params).and_call_original
-    update_hiring
+    # If you don't expect exceptions to be rescued in this context, add this line
+    allow(::Services::Logger::ExceptionLoggerService).to receive(:call).and_raise('Oups.
+No exception should have been seen!') update_hiring
-    # Reload your ActiveModel object to reflect changes performed by the subject under test
+    # Reload your ActiveRecord object to reflect changes performed by the subject under test
     hiring.reload
   end